Please complete the enquiry form below and we'll get back within 24 hours (48 hours on a weekend)

 You will be introduced to the conservation efforts taken up in Manas by one of the conservation project coordinators.
 Today’s dinner can be a once in a lifetime experience, where you can taste the local cooking prepared by the villagers.
 All ingredients used are from the village’s unique organic farm.
 Please note that this is seasonal and subject to availability.

 We bid goodbye to Manas and drive for about 7 hours along a picturesque route to Kaziranga National Park.

 Kaziranga is a UNESCO World Heritage Site.
-This 470 square kilometer national park has tall elephant grass and lush green flood plains, and is home to a rich variety of wildlife.
+This 470 square kilometers national park has tall elephant grass and lush green flood plains and is home to a rich variety of wildlife.
 Here you are likely to spot birds like Greater Adjutants, Bengal Floricans, Pallas’s Fish Eagles and Black-necked Storks.
 Kaziranga’s larger inhabitants include the Greater Asian One-horned Rhinoceros, Asian Elephant, Asiatic Water Buffalo and the majestic Royal Bengal Tiger.

 Route: Manas to Kaziranga;

 The next two days will be action-packed!
 We leave early in the morning to explore the Central and Western Ranges of Kaziranga.
 We will return to the resort for breakfast and after breakfast, we set out once again for a safari in an open-topped vehicle in Kaziranga National Park.
 We return to the resort for lunch and another game drive is scheduled for after lunch.
 We will see many of the famed one-horned rhinos of Kaziranga.

 After breakfast, we drive to Guwahati airport to board a flight to Kolkata.
 Our representative will meet you at the Kolkata airport and will transfer you to your hotel.

 Route: Kaziranga – Guwahati – Kolkata